-As a member of NCPG, WLA and NASPL the Texas Lottery actively supports the Responsible Gambling initiatives of these organizations.
-Since 2004, the Texas Lottery has participated in the annual Problem Gambling Awareness Month campaign, a grassroots public awareness and outreach effort of the NCPG conducted every March.
-The goal of this campaign is to educate the general public and health care professionals about problem gambling and raise awareness about the help that is available both locally and nationally.
-During the campaign, the agency implements extensive education and awareness communications to retailers, agency and vendor employees, and players via social media, website and app banners, electronic displays at retail, posters at vendor field offices and lottery claim centers, retailer terminal messages, weekly employee emails and agency publications.
+As a member of NCPG, WLA and NASPL, the Texas Lottery actively supports the Responsible Gambling initiatives of these organizations.
+Since 2004, the Texas Lottery has participated in the annual Problem

+Gambling Awareness Month campaign, a grassroots public awareness and outreach effort of the NCPG conducted every March.
+The goal of this campaign is to educate the general public and health care professionals about problem gambling and raise awareness about the help campaign, the agency implements extensive education and awareness communications to retailers, agency and vendor employees, and players via social media, website and app banners, electronic displays at retail, posters at vendor field offices and lottery claim centers, agency publications, and weekly retailer terminal messages and employee emails.